dinanathsj29/web-services-web-api-soap-rest-tutorial/README.md

 - What are the different services available?
 - What are the various components of Web Service?
 - What's the structure and description of Web Service?
-- What are different/various functionalities/return types/parameters with Web Service?
+- What are the different/various functionalities/return types/parameters with Web Service?
 - What are the request and response parameters?
 - How to call, use and consume the Web Service?